drussellmrichie/uconn_jterm_python_workshops/software-and-instructions.md

 In this workshop led by Russell, you will get a quick, high-level introduction to data analysis in Python.
 We will cover the following Python tools:

 1. [Jupyter notebooks](https://jupyter.org/), a web application that allows you to create and share documents that contain live (Python) code and code output, equations, visualizations and explanatory text.
-They are a very flexible, powerful tool for doing reproducible #openscience.
+They are an excellent tool for doing reproducible #openscience.
 2. The [pandas](pandas.pydata.org) library, used for representing and manipulating tabular data structures (e.g., data in csv's or Excel spreadsheets).
 3. [Seaborn](seaborn.pydata.org), a data visualization library that allows generating both basic plots (bar plots, scatter plots) and more advanced plots (violin plots, heatmaps) a breeze.
 4. [Scipy.stats](seaborn.pydata.org) and/or [statsmodels](http://statsmodels.sourceforge.net/), libraries with common statistical functions and tests in the general(ized) linear model and beyond.